 Cast your minds back, if you will, deep into the mists of time, all the way back to 2018.
-Yes, it's only last year but a lot has happened since then, not least where Nintendo Switch is concerned!
-After a barnstorming opener which featured genre-defining winners like The Legend of Zelda: Breath of the Wild and Super Mario Odyssey, there were questions as to whether Nintendo could come close to matching the level of quality (and quantity) from Switch's launch year.
+Yes, it's only a couple of years ago, but a lot has happened since then, not least where Nintendo Switch is concerned!
+After a barnstorming opener which featured genre-defining winners like The Legend of Zelda: Breath of the Wild and Super Mario Odyssey, there were questions as to whether Nintendo could come close to matching the level of software quality (and quantity) of Switch's launch year.

 Can't see your favourite?
 Head to our library of Switch games for 2018 and input your own ratings.
 A game needs a minimum of thirty ratings (we’ll up this to fifty as more ratings pour in) to become eligible, so it's entirely possible to influence the ranking and get your favourite games onto the list.